 Tomb TT 100

 The tomb of Rekhmire, TT100, is a T-shaped structure in the traditional design.
-The unusual features include a long passage with an ending that features a steeply sloping ceiling.
-The burial shaft is missing, however, indicating that Rekhmire was not buried in this tomb, but another tomb linked to his name has also not been found.
-The hall and the passage are magnificently decorated with scenes from daily life and are exceptionally well-preserved.
-The scene's details make this tomb one of the most interesting places in the entire necropolis.
+Its unusual features include a lengthy passage ending with a steeply sloping ceiling.
+However, the burial shaft is missing, indicating that Rekhmire was not buried in this tomb.
+Another tomb linked to his name has also not been found.
+The hall and the passage are magnificently decorated with daily life scenes and exceptionally well-preserved.
+The details of the scenes make this tomb one of the most exciting places in the cemetery.

 Decorations Inside The Tomb

-Decorations begin in the vestibule in an archaic style similar to the tombs of the Middle Kingdom leading to a chapel depicting exceptional works of art.
+Decorations begin in the vestibule in an archaic style similar to the tombs of the Middle Kingdom, leading to a chapel depicting exceptional works of art.
 Themes like the Opening of the Mouth ritual and the Beautiful Feast of the Valley festival can be seen.
-Also, unique scenes depicting daily life were also found.
-Most paintings were well preserved with most colors resisting the test of time.
-The wall of the vestibule has five wall scenes showing scenes from Upper Egypt.
-Most walls inside the tomb depict various phases from Rekhmire’s life along with aspects of his relatives' lives.
+Also, unique scenes depicting daily life were found.
+Most paintings were well preserved, with most colors resisting the test of time.
+The vestibule wall has five wall scenes showing scenes from Upper Egypt.
+Most walls inside the tomb depict various phases from Rekhmire's life and aspects of his relatives' lives.
 Scenes of fishing, winemaking, and hunting can also be seen.

-The height of the chapel's ceiling makes it difficult for visitors to see the decorations on the upper part of the chamber.
-The walls of the chapel have six tableaus with Rekhmire supervising the gathering and food preparation for the temple.
-Also, scenes with eight registers showing labor work at Amun’s temple can be seen.
+The chapel's high ceiling makes it difficult for visitors to see the decorations on the upper part of the chamber.
+The walls have six tableaus, with Rekhmire supervising the gathering and food preparation for the temple.
+Also, scenes with eight registers showing labor work at Amun's temple can be seen.

 The Final Word

-TT100 is among the finest private tombs on the West Bank at Luxor, and the artwork throughout the tomb highlights the extraordinary talent of the craftsmen and artists who contributed to its construction and decoration.
+TT100 is among the finest private tombs on the West Bank at Luxor.
+The artwork throughout the tomb highlights the extraordinary talent of the artisans and artists who contributed to its construction and decoration.